WHEN: May 17, 2pm ET

 REGISTER: Save your seat here.

-LEARN FROM THE BEST MINDS IN FARMING TODAY.
-LIKE CHRIS KIMBER, IN THE SPIN ONLINE SUPPORT GROUP.
+LEARN FROM THE BEST MINDS IN BACKYARD FARMING TODAY.
+LIKE LISA PATTON, IN THE SPIN ONLINE SUPPORT GROUP.
 FREE TRIAL MEMBERSHIP WHEN YOU PURCHASE ANY SPIN GUIDE

 WHEN: March 16, 2pm ET

 Courtesy of Roxanne C., Philadelphia PA

 Reporters who really dig into the local food movement ask, “Will this time be different?”
 We don’t know the answer.
 But those who do the research find that the long term track record of volunteer-based gardening efforts is not good, and the amount community gardens contribute to the food supply has never amounted to even a rounding error.
 Gardening advocates try to strengthen their case with the statistic that during World War II US Victory Gardens produced 40% of the country’s food needs.
 But the fact that these gardens went fallow after the war ended can hardly be claimed as proof of concept.

 In the end success is defined by staying power, not growing power.
 It is easy to inspire people to grow food, and it is easy to help people grow food.
 What’s hard is to keep them doing it, in significant volume, over the long haul.
 Unless there is a way to keep lots of people committed and productive, this good food revolution will go the way of Victory Gardens – a temporary fix to get through challenging times that disappears as soon as economic and social conditions improve.